 WORKFORCE & EDUCATION The Texas chemical industry, which supports over 500,000 Texas jobs, creates a high demand for skilled workers to build, operate, and maintain large-scale manufacturing facilities.
 It is important that Texas maintain a pipeline of educated and skilled workers to meet the workforce demands of Texas employers.
 TCC members work closely with local school districts, colleges, and universities to develop curriculum and provide resources to prepare our youth for high paying career opportunities in our industry.
 TCC supports the transition of community college funding from an allocation-based formula to an outcomes-based formula.
-TCC works closely with community colleges in industrial communities to ensure curriculum to prepare students to meet requirements and earn certifications needed to secure quality industry jobs.
+TCC works closely with community colleges in industrial communities to ensure a curriculum that prepares students to learn required skills and earn certifications needed to secure quality industry jobs.